simokay/compendium/adversaries/Young Green Hag.md

     attack_bonus: 0
   - name: Innate Spellcasting
     desc: |-
       The hag's innate spellcasting ability is Charisma (spell save DC 12).
-She can innately cast the following spells, requiring no material components:
+She can innately cast some spells, without material components

-      At will: Dancing Lights, Minor Illusion, Vicious Mockery, Shocking Grasp
-    attack_bonus: 0
   - name: Mimicry
     desc: The hag can mimic animal sounds and humanoid voices.
 A creature that hears the sounds can tell they are imitations with a successful DC 14 Wisdom (Insight) check.
     attack_bonus: 0